 Know that dispiriting feeling that sinks in after working for hours in a windowless room under harsh, fluorescent lights?
 Lighting is a critical design element, and it’s especially important in a place where you’ll presumably spend most of your daylight hours.
 For years, research has shown that exposure to natural light during daylight hours has a powerful impact on workplace productivity and overall quality of life.
 If you’re a telecommuter, or if you have a say in where your office desk is located, consider designing your workspace around a source of natural light.
 You may find that your mood, mental clarity, and even your sleep patterns improve significantly improve — not to mention the added aesthetic improvement that windows bring to any office space.

-For those of us who can’t access daylight there are many ways to manipulate artificial light to our benefit.
+For those of us who can’t access daylight, there are many ways to manipulate artificial light to our benefit.
 Choose a good desk lamp with adequate light to reduce eye strain.
 To give the illusion of daylight, use LED bulbs with color temperatures of 5000k or higher.
-These emit white to blueish-white colored light, similar to the color of natural sunlight.
-Some modern desks feature built-in LED lighting to reduce desk clutter, for example our Triplo Freestanding Desk offers built-in back-lit shelves for a soft and natural glow.
+These emit white to bluish-white colored light, similar to the color of natural sunlight.
+Some modern desks feature built-in LED lighting to reduce desk clutter, for example, our Turati Home Office Solutions offer built-in back-lit shelves for a soft and natural glow.

 If you’re a commuter, you’re all too familiar with the typical gray or neutral color schemes that adorn most modern office spaces.
 While neutral palettes can bring a clean, minimalist aesthetic to the workplace, it’s good to break the monotony with a dash of color at your personal workstation.
 Personalize your deskscape with colorfully framed photos, desk accessories, calendars or vibrant desk screens.
 If you’re crunched for space, you can opt for functional items like colorful stationary in place of tchotchkes — either way, small pops of color will keep you feeling inspired and give your eyes a break from the drudgery of white and greige.